Reezonate/EasyOffset/README.md

 - Repeat one exact swing several times while holding the button
 - Stand still, look forward, and swing exactly as you do in-game
 - Swing angle of at least 140° is required

+Note that due to swing inconsistencies, the suggested "Auto-fix" may not be perfect

 Calculation error mostly depends on a `Tip wobble` (smaller is better) and `Angle` (higher is better).
 The more repeatable your swings are, the more precise result you'll get